[HISTORY: Adopted by the Town of Bedford as indicated in article histories. Amendments noted where applicable.]

 No approved lot shall have a building permit issued until all angles of the boundaries of such lots are marked by boundary markers of granite, drill holes in granite, or durable ledges.
 Offset markers may be used where natural or historical obstructions require or during road construction.
 The markers must be certified as set, as specified on the final plat, by a registered surveyor.
 All markers must be visible from one another, or, in cases of obstructions, wood stakes shall be placed every 50 feet during construction.

-The Building Code Official or his agent shall waive this requirement if, in his opinion, it is obvious there are no setback encroachments.
+The Building Code Official or the Code Official designee may waive this requirement if, in their opinion, there are no setback encroachments.

-The purpose of this article is to establish a local Building Department and associated inspection services to provide verification that all construction-related services meet the minimum requirements for building safety as allowed under RSA 675:2, 674:51 and 673:1, V. This article is adopted for the further purpose of promoting the health, safety, morals, prosperity, convenience, or general welfare, as well as to provide efficiency and economy in the process of development of the Town of Bedford.
-To further these purposes, building permits shall be required for the new construction of buildings and activities as outlined under the adopted Building Codes.
+The purpose of this article is to establish a local Building Department and associated inspection services to provide verification that all construction-related services meet the minimum requirements for building safety as allowed under RSA 675:2, 674:51 and 673:1, V. This article is adopted for the further purpose of promoting the health, safety, prosperity, convenience, or general welfare, as well as to provide efficiency and economy in the process of development of the Town of Bedford.
+To further these purposes, building permits shall be required for the new construction of buildings and those activities requiring permits as outlined under §§ 92-8 and 275-85.

 The Building Code Official shall establish a written policy governing the operation of the Building Department.
-This policy will cover all aspects of the operation of the Building Department including but not limited to application procedures, fee collections and refunds, permit-processing guidelines, documentation requirements and other policies or guidelines as deemed necessary for the efficient operation of the staff.
+This policy will cover all aspects of the operation of the Building Department, including but not limited to application procedures, fee collections and refunds, permit-processing guidelines, documentation requirements and other policies or guidelines as deemed necessary for the efficient operation of the staff.
 The Town Council shall approve these policies and procedures.
 Town of Bedford ordinances shall supersede the Department policy.
-The Town Manager is authorized by the Town Council to approve editorial changes to the Department handbook.
-The handbook shall be reviewed and approved by Council no less than every three years.
+The Town Manager is authorized by the Town Council to approve interim changes to the Department handbook.
+The handbook shall be reviewed and reapproved by Council at its request or at the same time any modifications are made to Chapter 92.

 Where terms are not specifically defined in this article, their meaning shall be derived from adopted codes.
 Where the terms are not defined under any adopted code, their meaning shall be their ordinarily accepted meanings within the context they are used.